 Data availability statements are an important tool in the fight to make studies more reproducible.
 However, without critical review of these statements in line with strict data-sharing policies, authors default to not sharing their data or making it “available on request”.
 As such, we would strongly encourage all journals to reassess whether their data sharing policies are sufficiently stringent and consistently enforced.

 However, while this study focuses primarily on the role of journals, some responsibility for enacting change rests with the research community at large.
 If researchers regularly shared our data, strict journal data sharing policies would not be needed.
-As such, we would encourage authors to consider sharing the data underlying future publications, regardless of whether the journal actually it.
+As such, we would encourage authors to consider sharing the data underlying future publications, regardless of whether the journal actually mandatesrequires it.

 Highlights